juanmiguelnz/aws-sap-c01/iam/idp-azure-ad.md

   * Use the Access Key ID and Secret sa credentials.
   * Click Start Provisioning

+#### 6. Add User/Group
+  * From Azure AD, click Users and groups then click Add user/group.
+  * Select the Azure user you want to give access to AWS
+  * Select the IAM Role you want to give the Azure user.
+You should be able to see the IAM Roles you created in Step 3.

 #### See:
 * [Use Azure AD as AWS Identity Provider](https://www.youtube.com/watch?v=ebmvM22KFHk)